TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 {% endraw %}

 * You can get into edit mode without overwriting the cell contents by double clicking on the cell.
-* The other main trigger for entering edit mode is giving focus to the formula bar.
+* The other main trigger for entering edit mode is giving focus to or changing the value in the formula bar.
 Any changes made there are echoed to the cell value.

 {% raw %}